 - Unrealized potential of ACOs: Providers and payers are developing alternative payment and delivery models to help align incentives for physicians, hospitals, and health plans, focusing them on improving quality and managing costs.
 ACOs represent one such model.
 ACOs are alliances of health plans and providers that agree to take on responsibility for a defined population of patients, typically under a global budget in which partners share in any deficits or surpluses.
 Although this model has shown promise in reducing costs and improving quality,2 less than 10 percent of the U.S. population is served by ACOs.
 As of early 2013, roughly 330 ACOs existed, serving between 25 million and 31 million people.
 These include ACOs recognized by the Centers for Medicare & Medicaid Services, which provide care to approximately 2.4 million Medicare beneficiaries and 15 million other individuals as well as ACOs sponsored by commercial insurers, which serve an additional 8 million to 14 million individuals.3

-- Particularly for Medicaid populations: Although medical, mental, and social service providers working alone can provide interventions to address one aspect of an enrollee's health problems, they generally do not have the tools or support to execute a coordinated approach to managing their overall health, either individually or at a population level.
+- Increased need in Medicaid populations: Although medical, behavioral health, and social service providers working alone can provide interventions to address one aspect of an enrollee's health problems, they generally do not have the tools or support to execute a coordinated approach to managing their overall health, either individually or at a population level.
 ACOs can offer this type of coordinated approach, which can be particularly valuable for Medicaid beneficiaries who disproportionally experience chronic conditions and often face socioeconomic challenges.
 For example, a study of female Medicaid beneficiaries 18 years to 64 years found that 33 percent had high blood pressure and 20 percent had depression, rates that are significantly higher than in the general adult population.4

-Description of the Innovative ActivityA county-based ACO integrates medical, behavioral, and social services, with the goal of improving outcomes and reducing costs for newly enrolled Medicaid beneficiaries in Hennepin County, Minnesota.
-Known as Hennepin Health, the organization is a partnership of several organizations within the county government that share financial risk (a medical center, health plan, social services organization, and Federally Qualified Health Center [FQHC]).
-An assigned care coordinator works to ensure that each enrollee receives appropriate services based on his or her medical, mental, and social service needs.
+Description of the Innovative ActivityA county-based ACO integrates medical, behavioral health, and social services, with the goal of improving outcomes and reducing costs for newly enrolled Medicaid beneficiaries in Hennepin County, Minnesota.
+Known as Hennepin Health, the organization is a partnership of several organizations within the county government that share financial risk (a medical center, health plan, social services organization, and federally qualified health center [FQHC]).
+An assigned care coordinator works to ensure that each enrollee receives appropriate services based on his or her medical, behavioral health, and social service needs.
 Partners share data electronically to allow for complete information on each enrollee, and jointly implement initiatives to improve care and promote appropriate utilization.
 Key program elements are outlined below: